mvdam/nextjs-webpush/ARTICLE.md

 }
 ```

-First, we register the Service Worker by calling the function we've created earlier.
+First, we unregister all previous know service workers for our app.
+Followed by registering the Service Worker again by calling the function we've created earlier.
 Then we use the `requestPermission` method on the browser `Notification` API to request the user permission to send notifications:

 <img src="./assets/allow-notifications.PNG" alt="Example of requesting permission for sending notifications in iOS.">